-NILM is of great interest in the private sector and academia.
+The NILM is of great interest in the private sector and academia.
 Today, there are more than 40 companies offering energy disaggregation products.
-Each company provides solutions with its hardware/software, and they do not share detailed information about their methods.
-Academic studies began in 1992 by Hart [7] and, although many years have passed since the first study, the desired level of success has not been achieved yet.
+Each company provides solutions with its hardware/software and they do not share detailed information about their methods.
+Academic studies began in 1992 with a study by George W. Hart [7] and although many years have passed since the first study, the desired level of success has not been achieved yet.
 For this reason, it attracts great interest in academia.
-In recent years, studies have gained momentum with the sharing of public data sets and the increase of data obtained from smart meters.
+In recent years, studies have gained momentum with the sharing of public datasets and the increase of data obtained from smart meters.